(As featured in BrightonSEO magazine, 2016)

 As time passed, issues continued to be discovered.
 Now, to be fair to Squarespace and their community, they did manage to resolve many of the points raised.
 At the same time though, there are still caveats that are unlikely to be resolved any time soon.

-What’s about to follow is a run-down of the most critical issues I’ve come across.
-I am also going to explain the benefits of resolving them to show why they’re not ideal for search performance and usability.
+What’s about to follow is a run-down of the most critical issues I came across.
+I’m also going to explain the benefits of resolving them to show why they’re not ideal for search performance and usability.

 One of the more immediate issues I discovered “out of the box” with Squarespace was a canonical URL issue with the homepage.
 The client’s website is accessible via www.clientwebsite.com and www.clientwebsite.com/home.
 This is not possible to fix via their URL mapping feature either, odd.

 User journey tracking is limited.
-Halfway through the checkout process the user is taken to a URL on a new sub-domain, secure.squarespace.com.
-This means I am unable to fully understand how visitors are interacting with the checkout process.
+Halfway through the checkout process, the user is taken to a new sub-domain, secure.squarespace.com.
+This means I am unable to fully monitor how visitors are interacting with the checkout process.

-This also leaves me unable to fix numerous HTML errors in the template code.
-The benefits of which can help page rendering times, reduce chance of misinterpretation by search crawlers, and maintain display parity for future Internet browser versions.
+The above also leaves me unable to fix numerous HTML errors in the template code.
+The benefits of which can help page rendering times, reduce the chance of misinterpretation by search crawlers, and maintain display parity for future Internet browser versions.
 There were also issues where there were 2 H1 tags on each product page for the site title and product name.

 Most of the above HTML issues are based on the template you choose.
 But still, the fate of your SEO performance being in the hands of your aeshetic tastes is still a hard pill to swallow.